 Las Vegas Attorneys for Personal Injury Cases Involving HIPAA

 If you’re hurt in a personal injury case, the interplay of HIPAA and your injury claim is important.
 Medical records are central to any injury claim.
 Although the other side can ask for some medical records, HIPAA laws prohibit the release of irrelevant information.
 In addition, your attorney must take steps to protect the privacy of your medical records and prevent unnecessary access of your medical information.

 An experienced personal injury lawyer can help you address any issues that arise during your case.
 Medical records are a crucial aspect of your claim.
 Your attorney can help you manage your case appropriately while gathering the medical evidence that you need to make your claim successful.

 Contact Our Personal Injury Attorneys

-The Las Vegas and Henderson personal injury lawyers at Adam S. Kutner & Associates have training in HIPAA and the law.
+The Las Vegas and Henderson personal injury lawyers at Adam S. Kutner Accident & Injury Attorneys have training in HIPAA and the law.
 They provide compassionate, skilled legal services that help you address all aspects of your claim.
 Call today for a confidential consultation about your case.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.